Does your breath shape actually matter?

 What “Breath Shape” Really Means

-Our breathing shape refers to how air and pressure move in and around the body, largely outside of conscious awareness.
-A healthy breath creates subtle, three-dimensional expansion through the ribcage and diaphragm, rather than lifting straight up into the chest and shoulders.
-When breath shape becomes narrow and chest-dominant, the body recruits unnecessary muscles and often sends a stress signal to the nervous system.
-In contrast, a wider, lower breath shape supports efficiency, relaxation, and a greater sense of internal space.
+Breath shape describes how air and pressure move through the body, mostly outside conscious awareness.
+A healthy breath creates subtle, three-dimensional expansion through the diaphragm and ribcage, rather than lifting straight up into the chest and shoulders.

 How Chest-Dominant Breathing Becomes a Problem